-Because they are supplements that often bring ingredients that are more harmful than beneficial, without studies proving their effectiveness and sometimes their safety.
+Because they are supplements that often bring ingredients that are more harmful than beneficial, without studies to prove their effectiveness and sometimes their safety.

-Of course there are exceptions, but you are well served with the supplements we recommend here.
+Of course there are exceptions, but you're well served with the supplements we recommend here.

-Record the loads you use in each workout, and the number of repetitions and sets.
+Keep track of the loads you use in each workout, and the number of reps and sets.

-As you reduce calories and weight, the tendency will be to reduce loads and make training easier, often without realizing it.
-This is simply because you have less energy and tired more easily.
+As you reduce calories and weight, the tendency will be to reduce loads and facilitate training, often without realizing it.
+This is simply because you have less energy and get tired more easily.

-When you record the loads, repetitions and sets you use in each workout, it will be easier in the next workout to maintain the intensity of the previous workout.
+By writing down the loads, reps and sets you use in each workout, it will be easier for your next workout to maintain the intensity of your previous workout.

-You can also record cardio times, to make sure you are not regressing.
+You can also record your cardio times to make sure you're not regressing.

-Don't limit yourself to assessing progress by scale
+Don't limit yourself to measuring progress on the scale

-There are many ways to measure progress when the goal is to lose fat, however, the one where you have the most faith is usually the balance.
+There are many ways to measure progress when the goal is to lose fat, however, the one that you put the most faith in is usually the scales.

-Don't limit yourself to assessing your progress by the scale, the mirror also counts.
+Don't just judge your progress on the scale, the mirror counts too.

-Don't limit yourself to evaluating your progress in the mirror, you often fall into error and discourage yourself.
+Don't just assess your progress in the mirror, you often fall into error and become discouraged.

-If you look the same in front of the mirror, but the scale says you have 1kg less than last week, you have made progress.
+If in front of the mirror you look the same, but the scale says you're 1kg less than last week, you've made progress.

-If the scale says you are the same weight, but in front of the mirror you seem to be thinner and more defined, you may have gained muscle mass and lost fat mass, you have made progress.
+If the scale says you're the same weight, but in front of the mirror you look thinner and more defined, you may have gained muscle mass and lost fat mass, you've made progress.

-Another way to measure your progress that you can easily add to these two methods is through measurement.
+Another way to assess your progress that you can easily add to these two methods is through measurement.

 Measure your arms, waist, hips and both legs.
-Add these numbers up and write them down on paper.
-When this number goes down, it is a sign that you have made progress.
+Add up these numbers and write it down on paper.
+When this number drops, it's a sign that you've made progress.

-Another simple method is to take weekly pictures in front of the mirror.
-It is important to always take at the same time of day and with the same lighting.
+Another simple method is to take weekly photos in front of the mirror.
+It is important to always take it at the same time of day and with the same lighting.

-This leaves you with 4 simple assessment methods, which will allow you to better measure your progress.
-When you are unmotivated, look for example at the photos you took from the beginning of the plan, and see how much you have already evolved.
+This gives you 4 simple assessment methods that will allow you to better measure your progress.
+When you're unmotivated, look for example at the photos you've taken since the beginning of the plan, and see how much you've evolved.

 Don't follow all the advice they give you

-Nowadays, everyone has a say when it comes to losing fat, whether it's training or eating.
+These days, everyone has a say when it comes to losing fat, whether it's about training or eating.

-There are several approaches to losing fat effectively, but there are two common denominators in all of them: Consistency and calorie deficit.
+There are several approaches to effectively losing fat, but there are two common denominators in all of them: Consistency and calorie deficit.

-The secret to achieving good results is to be consistent.
-Don't jump from plan to plan weekly, or change your diet every other day just because you read a new article.
+The key to getting good results is to be consistent.
+Don't jump from plan to plan weekly, or change your diet every other day or just because you read a new article.

-You don't have to be a genius to gain or lose weight, nor does it take the latest science to achieve it.
+It doesn't take a genius to gain or lose weight, nor does it take the latest science to do it.